robfatland/serverless/azure/tutorial.md

 Ctrl+click on the localhost link `http://localhost:7071/api/azfn1`.
 The term `localhost` refers to your own computer; so this causes your browser to go to port 7071 on your own computer.
 This port has been associated with your Azure Function; so it is triggered.
-The Python code runs; and because it was not provided with an integer to factor it prints the error message `Results: No n parameter, no silk purse for you!`.
+The Python code runs; and because it was not provided with an integer to factor it prints the error message `Results: No n parameter, no factors for you!!!`.

 This is an example of using a browser to interact with a web service.